tjmahr/dissertation/docs/90-appendix.md

 Time^2^    &minus;0.33   0.60    0.93
 Time^3^    &minus;0.63   0.63    1.26

-Here is the code used to fit the model with RStanARM.
-It took about 24 hours to run the model.
+Below is the code used to fit the model with RStanARM.
+It took about 24 hours to run the model. `ot1`, `ot2`, and `ot3` are the polynomial time features, `ResearchID` identifies children, and `Study` identifies the age/year of the study. `Primary` counts the number of looks to the target image at each time bin; `Others` counts looks to the other three images.

 ```r